Fine structure of 4-critical triangle-free graphs III. General surfaces: Introduction

 Consider a reduced Thomas-Walls graph $G=T'_n$ for some $n\ge 1$, with interface pairs $u_1u_3$ and $v_1v_3$.
 A \emph{patched Thomas-Walls graph} is any graph obtained from such a graph $G$ by patching, and $u_1u_3$ and $v_1v_3$ are its interface pairs.

 Next, let us construct another class of graphs, \emph{forced extension quadrangulations}.
-Let $G$ be a graph embedded in the cylinder whose holes are contained in distinct faces of $G$ bounded by (not necessarily disjoint) cycles $C_1$ and $C_2$ of the same length $k$.
+Let $G$ be a graph embedded in the cylinder whose holes are contained in distinct faces of $G$ bounded by (not necessarily disjoint) cycles $C_1$ and $C_2$ of the same length $k$ (let us remark that these cycles are disjoint from the cuffs).
 We say that $G$ is a forced extension quadrangulation if all other faces of $G$ have length $4$, every non-contractible cycle in $G$ has length at least $k$, and there is a sequence $K_1$, \ldots, $K_n$ of non-contractible $k$-cycles in $G$ such that $C_1=K_1$, $C_2=K_n$ and $K_i$ intersects $K_{i+1}$ in at least one vertex for $1\le i\le n-1$.
 Note that if $C_1$ and $C_2$ are vertex-disjoint, then $G$ can be drawn as a quadrangulation of the cylinder with boundary cycles $C_1$ and $C_2$.
 If the distance between $C_1$ and $C_2$ is at least $4k$, we say that $G$ is a \emph{wide forced extension quadrangulation}.

 Our main result now can be stated as follows. \begin{theorem} For every surface $\Sigma$ and integer $k\ge 0$, there exists a constant $\beta$ with the following property.
 Let $G$ be a triangle-free graph embedded in $\Sigma$ so that every cuff of $\Sigma$ traces a cycle in $G$ and so that the sum of the lengths of the boundary cycles of $G$ is at most $k$.
 Suppose that every contractible $(\le\!5)$-cycle in $G$ bounds a face.
 Then $G$ has a subgraph $H$ with at most $\beta$ vertices, such that $H$ contains all the boundary cycles and each face $h$ of $H$ satisfies one of the following (where $G[h]$ is the subgraph of $G$ drawn in the closure of $h$). \begin{enumerate}[(a)] \item Every precoloring of the boundary of $h$ extends to a $3$-coloring of $G[h]$, or \item $G[h]$ is a quadrangulation and every precoloring of the boundary of $h$ which satisfies the winding number constraint extends to a $3$-coloring of $G[h]$, or \item $h$ is an open cylinder and $G[h]$ is its wide forced extension quadrangulation with boundary cycles whose length is divisible by $3$, or \item $h$ is an open cylinder and $G[h]$ is a patched Thomas-Walls graph. \end{enumerate} \end{theorem}